Haidra-Org/AI-Horde/README_StableHorde.md

 The stable horde workers are under constant improvement.
 In case there is more recent code to use follow these steps to update

+### git

+Use this approach if you cloned the original repository using `git clone`

 1. Open a `powershell`, `cmd` or `bash` terminal depending on your OS
 1. navigate to the folder you have the nataili repository installed
 1. run `git pull`

+Afterwards run the `horde-bridge` script for your OS as usual.

+### zip

+Use this approach if you downloaded the git repository as a zip file and extracted it somewhere.

+1. Download the repository from github as a zip file
+1. Extract its contents into the same the folder you have the nataili repository installed, overwriting any existing files

 Afterwards run the `horde-bridge` script for your OS as usual.